-- All headings use the commercial-free Lexend font family as the primary web font. - CivicTheme headings support H1 to H6, including the additional Display Heading style used within the hero component. - The CivicTheme Display Headings go as large as 56px (or 3.5rem), 8px above the standard XXXL heading of the Australian Design System. - CivicTheme Headings are available in two states, default (without link) and link (with link) - previous versions of the design system included a default, hover and underline state. - Removal of the headings underline state.
+- All headings use the commercial-free Lexend font family as the primary web font.

+- CivicTheme headings support H1 to H6.

+- CivicTheme Headings are available in two states, default (without link) and link (with link) - previous versions of the design system included a default, hover and underline state.

+- Removal of the headings underline state.

+- Removal of text style Display Headings.

 - The sans-serif Lexend font family is designed with variable, extended scaling aimed to improve reading fluency and character recognition.
 (Source: Lexend.com) - Previous versions of the Australian Design System styled headings in the same way as H4, which caused confusion.
-CivicTheme approaches its heading application from a more familiar H1-H6 perspective, designed with search engine optimisation (SEO) and developers in mind. - Due to the wider space allocated for hero content, the heading style benefitted from a larger font size, which resulted in a 56px display heading (large H1).
-This opportunity was identified during early iterations of the CivicTheme design system. - Previous CivicTheme Headings indicated that the interaction states could be better represented by embedding the Link component inside the Heading.
+CivicTheme approaches its heading application from a more familiar H1-H6 perspective, designed with search engine optimisation (SEO) and developers in mind. - Previous CivicTheme Headings indicated that the interaction states could be better represented by embedding the Link component inside the Heading.
 This reduces the number of Heading states and automatically applies the Link interaction states to the Heading. - Early CivicTheme prototypes indicated that adding underlines to headings broke Figma's Text Styles, requiring the designer/editor to manually update the font.
 As a result, the underline was removed and new states were created based on the Link component.
 These states can be seen in the interactive states of banners and other heading related links.